AdobeDocs/target.de-DE/help/c-target/c-audiences/c-target-rules/site-pages.md

 ## Fehlerbehebung {#ts}

-* Damit Audiencen der Landingpage ordnungsgemäß funktionieren, müssen für Anforderungen die `mboxReferrer` Parametersätze festgelegt sein (für die Versand-API der `context.address.referringUrl` Parameter), die die JavaScript-Bibliothek &quot;at.js&quot;mithilfe des `document.referrer` Attributs von der Seite nimmt.
-Dieses `HTMLDocument` Attribut gibt den URI der Seite zurück, von der der Benutzer navigiert hat.
+* For landing page audiences to function properly, requests must have the `mboxReferrer` parameter set (for the Delivery API the `context.address.referringUrl` parameter) that the at.js JavaScript library takes from the page using the `document.referrer` attribute.
+This `HTMLDocument` attribute returns the URI of the page the user has navigated from.
 The value of this attribute is an empty string when the user navigates to the page directly (not through a link, but, for example, via a bookmark).

-   Wenn dieses Verhalten nicht Ihren Anforderungen entspricht, führen Sie einen der folgenden Schritte aus:
+   If this behavior does not match your requirements, consider performing one of the following actions:

-   * Pass [mbox parameters](/help/c-implementing-target/c-implementing-target-for-client-side-web/t-mbox-download/c-understanding-global-mbox/pass-parameters-to-global-mbox.md) to [!DNL Target] to be used for targeting purposes.
+   * Übergeben Sie [Mbox-Parameter](/help/c-implementing-target/c-implementing-target-for-client-side-web/t-mbox-download/c-understanding-global-mbox/pass-parameters-to-global-mbox.md) , die für Targeting-Zwecke verwendet [!DNL Target] werden sollen.
-   * Verwenden Sie eine [A/B-Test-Aktivität](/help/c-activities/t-test-ab/test-ab.md) anstelle einer Landingpage-Aktivität.
-A/B Test activities do not switch experiences for the same visitor.
+   * Use an [A/B Test activity](/help/c-activities/t-test-ab/test-ab.md) instead of a landing page activity.
+A/B-Test-Aktivitäten wechseln die Erlebnisse nicht für denselben Besucher.
    * Verwenden Sie stattdessen ein [Besucher-Profil](/help/c-target/c-audiences/c-target-rules/visitor-profile.md) .

 * When using &quot;starts/ends with&quot; evaluators on strings containing commas, be aware that these are evaluated as an array of values, in which each value separated by comma is evaluated.
 For example if we have the value for a header: `Accept-Language: en,zh;q=0.9,en-IN;q=0.8,zh-CN;q=0.7` it will quaify for conditons like:
    * beginn mit Zh,
    * beginn mit en,
-   * ends with 0.7,
+   * endet mit 0,7,
    * endet mit 0,8.

 ## Schulungsvideo: Erstellen von Zielgruppen